Douglas Fir Seedling Plugs

 They can survive fires due to their thick, nearly impregnable bark, and do well in somewhat wetter sites.

-Not available in 2015, see seedlings and/or transplants
+Not available in Fall 2016 or Spring 2017, see seedlings and/or transplants

 • plug seedling [sold out, future availability unknown]

 • plug transplant [sold out, future availability unknown]

 Comparable/alternative species: Canaan Fir, Fraser Fir, Balsam Fir, Concolor Fir

 Confused about species?
 Check out our Evergreen Tree Buyers Guide

 These pictures are for general identification and description only.
 As your trees reach maturity, they may vary slightly in size, color, and general appearance.